RNA-seq-workshop

 volcano

-We can plot the DESeq2-normalized counts of two genes, just to confirm whether the volcano plot is correct.
-We pick one that is highly upregulated in space_flightconditions (AT5G04120), and one that is strongly downregulated (AT1G62280).
+We can plot the DESeq2-normalized counts of two genes, just to confirm that the volcano plot is correct.
+We pick one that is highly upregulated in aba treated samples (AT5G52310), and one that is strongly downregulated (AT2G38310).

 R